xiaoh/DAFI/docs/_sources/tutorial_lorenz.rst.txt

 The code snippets in this tutorial do not include the docstrings.

 We start by importing all necessary packages.
-Note that we are importing some things from vt_dainv:
+Note that we are importing some things from dafi:

 * *DynModel* class
 * the ``utilities`` package, which will help us read input files.